matthewclark1223/GT-Forecasting-Paper/README.md

-# Joshua-Tree-Death-Valley-Forecasting
-Code and data for forecasting visitor use in US national parls using Google Trends Data
+# Code and data for the paper: Bringing forecasting into the future: Using Google to predict visitation in U.S. National Parks